openebs-archive/openebs-docs/docs/setupstorageclasses.md

 reclaimPolicy: Delete
 ```

-OpenEBS supports both ext4 and xfs file systems.
+OpenEBS supports both ext4 and XFS file systems.
 By default, it comes with ext4 file system for the mounted volumes.
-Some applications require using the xfs file system.
-The policy to specify xfs as the file system, you must add `openebs.io/fstype: "xfs"` under section `annotations:`.
-Following is a sample storage class for MongoDb application.
+Some applications require using the XFS as file system.
+The policy to specify XFS as the file system, you must add `openebs.io/fstype: "xfs"` under section `annotations:`.
+Following is a sample storage class for application which need to be run of XFS.

 ```
 ---
 apiVersion: storage.k8s.io/v1
 kind: StorageClass
 metadata:
-   name: openebs-mongodb
+   name: openebs-xfs
    annotations:
    	openebs.io/cas-type: jiva
     cas.openebs.io/config: |